../

 free b

-Nor can we implement operations like this:
+Nor can we perform operations like this:

 a <- cNewMatrix